stylewarning/hypergeometrica/README.md

 Please, yes.
 Even if it's just telling me to document something.
 File an issue!

+## I know a lot about {I/O, disks, computer arithmetic, assembly, SBCL, ...} but I'm not really interested in rolling up my sleeves for this project.

+Please contact me so I have somebody to ask questions to!

 ## Where can I learn more about arbitrary precision arithmetic?